blumzi/ASCOM.VantagePro/README.md

 # ASCOM *VantagePro2* driver
-This is an **ASCOM** *ObservingConditions* driver for the *VantagePro2* weather station, by Davis Instruments.

-The VantagePro2 station is usually serviced on a Windows system by the *WeatherLink* software, supplied by the vendor (no ASCOM driver is supplied)
+The _VantagePro2_ weather station is usually serviced by the vendor-supplied _WeatherLink_ software, no **ASCOM** driver is supplied.

-The station can be connected via several hardware interfaces, but an RS232 serial port is very common.
-While *WeatherLink* uses the serial port no other software can connect to the station.

-This driver provides **ASCOM** compliant access to the station's weather data in one of the following two operational modes (selectable via the driver's *Setup* window)
+This **ASCOM** *ObservingConditions* driver bridges this gap.

 ## Operational modes
+The driver accesses the station's data in one of three operational modes, selectable via the driver's _Setup_ window

-### The *WeatherLink* report-file operational mode
+- ### *WeatherLink* report

+The driver capitalizes on _WeatherLink_'s capability to produce a periodic report.
+The report is parsed and the data is presented in an **ASCOM** _ObservingConditions_ compliant manner.
+This allows the user to continue enjoying _WeatherLink_'s capabilities while gaining **ASCOM** compatibility.

-The *WeatherLink* software can be set-up to periodically prepare an *HTML* report-file (minimal interval is 1 minute), based on a user-supplied template.
+The *WeatherLink* software is set-up to periodically (minimal interval is 1 minute) prepare an *HTML* report-file, using a template supplied by this driver's installation (VantagePro.htx) , thus  exposing the weather station's internal data elements.

-The template supplied with the driver exposes all the internal data elements maintained by the weather station.

-The driver periodically parses the report-file (a valid path must be provided at *Setup* time) and presents it in **ASCOM** *ObservingConditions* protocol.
+The driver periodically parses the report-file (a valid path must be provided at _Setup_ time) and presents it as an **ASCOM** *ObservingConditions* object.

-### The serial port operational mode
+- ### Serial-port
-If this mode is selected at *Setup* time and a valid serial port (e.g. _**COM1**_) is supplied, the driver will connect directly to the station and get the relevant data.
+The driver will directly connect the station and get the relevant data (the serial-port, e.g. _**COM1**_, is supplied at _Setup_ time).

 In this mode the *WeatherLink* software cannot be used, as it will no longer get access to the serial port.

+- ### WeatherLinkIP
+The driver will directly connect the station's IP address (settable in the _Setup_ form), on port 22222.

+## Weather properties
+The driver exposes the following _ObservingConditions_ properties:

+* DewPoint
+* Humidity
+* Pressure
+* RainRate
+* WindSpeed
+* WindDirection
+* TimeSinceLastUpdate

-## Special actions
+## Supported actions
-The driver supports the following special actions:
+The driver supports the following actions:

 * _**`raw-data`** (no parameters)_: produces a *JSON* string containing all the raw data gathered from the weather station (lots of it :-).
 * _**`OCHTag`** (no-parameters)_: produces a tag which can be used by the _**OCH**_ (*Observing Conditions Hub*) to redirect actions to this specific driver.
-* _**`forecast`** (no parameters)_: gets the *forecast* string produced by the weather station.